Cannabis Growing Lights and Phases: LED, HPS, and PAR Targets | Royal King Seeds

 Stage-by-Stage PPFD Targets

-Peak flower / bulk phase (weeks 4β7): 800β1000 PPFD.
+Peak flower / bulk phase (weeks 4–7): 800–1000 PPFD.
 This is where yield is built.
 Cannabis at this stage is highly photosynthetically active and can utilize near-saturating light intensity.
-In our grows, plants at the lower end of this range consistently produce less dense, lighter-weight buds than plants at the upper end β the correlation between PPFD and bud density during this window is the most direct relationship in our grow data.
+In published cultivation reports, plants at the lower end of this range consistently produce less dense, lighter-weight buds than plants at the upper end, the correlation between PPFD and bud density during this window is the most direct relationship in published cultivation data.

 Light Cycle Management: Photoperiod and Flowering Triggers

 The uninterrupted nature of the dark period is critical.
 Even brief light interruptions during the dark cycle can reset the phytochrome response, delaying or preventing flowering, or causing the plant to produce male flowers (hermaphrodite response) as a stress reaction.
-Light leaks β even minor ones β are a common source of failed flips, prolonged pre-flower, and hermaphrodite issues in home grows.
-In our facility, we run blackout verification on every tent before flip day.
+Light leaks, even minor ones, are a common source of failed flips, prolonged pre-flower, and hermaphrodite issues in home grows.
+Blackout verification on every tent before flip day is the recommended practice.

 Heat and VPD Interaction with Light